-Senator Bob Menendez (D-N.J.) introduced bipartisan, bicameral legislation to create a first-of-its-kind marijuana data study into the impacts and effects of state-legalized medicinal and non-medicinal programs.
+Senator Bob Menendez (D-N.J.) introduced bipartisan, bicameral legislation to create a marijuana data study into the impacts and effects of state-legalized medicinal cannabis and non-medicinal programs.

-The Marijuana Data Collection Act is sponsored by Menendez and Rand Paul (R-Ky.), in the Senate, and Members of Congress Sylvia Garcia (D-Texas-29), and Don Young (R-Alaska) in the House of Representatives.
+The Marijuana Data Collection Act is sponsored by Menendez and Rand Paul (R-Ky.), in the Senate.
+Members of Congress Sylvia Garcia (D-Texas-29) and Don Young (R-Alaska) are sponsoring it in the House of Representatives.

-The bill would require the Secretary of Health and Human Services, the Attorney General, the Secretary of Labor, and state health agencies to enter a ten-year arrangement with the National Academy of Sciences to conduct a study on the effects of legalized state cannabis programs every two years.
+The bill requires the Secretary of Health and Human Services, the Attorney General, the Secretary of Labor, and state health agencies to collaborate.
+They must enter a ten-year arrangement with the National Academy of Sciences to study the effects of legalized state cannabis programs.

-This study would evaluate the impacts and effects of state-legalized medicinal and non-medicinal cannabis programs on state economies, public health, criminal justice, and employment.
+This study would evaluate the impacts and effects of state-legalized medicinal cannabis and non-medicinal cannabis programs.
+It would look into state economies, public health, criminal justice, and employment.

-The study would inform policy and increase transparency by making the data collected publicly available and generate Best Practices recommendations.
+The study would inform policy and increase transparency by making the data collected publicly available and generating Best Practices recommendations.

-“As more and more states legalize and regulate marijuana, we must take a thorough examination at how different laws and policies in different states have been implemented, what works, what doesn’t, and what can be replicated elsewhere,” said Menendez.
+“We must take a thorough examination at how different laws and policies in different states have been implemented, what works, what doesn’t.
+And what can be replicated elsewhere,” said Menendez.